Updated: Oct 14, 2022

 The name of the game with off-market properties is that there is less competition.
 Less competition means less leverage for the seller, therefore, easier negotiations.
 This makes the entire sale much faster.

 As an investor in any industry, it is essential to understand what drives both sides of the fence: both sellers and buyers.

 First, let’s review the concept from the seller’s side.

 You might ask yourself, “why wouldn’t an agent list a property and make it as visible as possible, to attract more buyers and have them bid against each other and get larger offers as a result?”

 The answer is simple.
 Privacy.

 For example, If the owner of an apartment building is looking to sell, he would likely want to avoid spooking the tenants into moving out.
 Selling means the building isn’t performing as well as advertised.

 Imagine the building owner ends up not being able to sell - but the tenants have already lined up a new place to move to.

 Another example is sellers who are dealing with divorce or financial issues.
-They don't want this to be publicized for the reputation of themselves or their business.
+They don't want this to be publicized for their reputation or the reputation of their business.